You’ve finally decided to take the plunge and resign from your current job. Congrats!

 First, you want to look at your employment contract to make sure there aren't any funky stipulations about a printed and signed resignation letter.
 Above all, you want to follow the process outlined in that contract because that is the legal language both parties must abide by.

-If you have your choice, I always recommend starting by having an in person conversation with your manager.
+If you have a choice, I always recommend starting by having an in person conversation with your manager.
 Sharing this kind of news via email is like breaking up with your boyfriend via text — not great.

 Once you've had the talk face to face, send you manager an email using one of the templates below.
 After you've sent it, make sure to forward a copy to one of your personal emails so you can keep it for your records.